sahilrajput03/cssDesignTrail/learn-styled-components.md

 So, what to use to make easy find classes in `Elements` tab in browser console? **Simply assign temporary ids, because they are best reliable for this particular need of development.**

+**IMPORANT THIS: They remain constant (both of the class names) of any html elment across all usages in the project if no styles are changed.

 ![image](https://github.com/sahilrajput03/cssDesignTrail/assets/31458531/ed5d4e44-e448-4e74-833a-277bf21b6a2b)